 Zephyranthes lindleyana is native to eastern Sierra Madre of Mexico.
 Photos taken April 2007 by Alani Davis.

 Zephyranthes macrosiphon is native to eastern Mexico.
 It resembles Z. grandiflora, but has smaller flowers with shorter styles.
-Photos taken August 2004 by Jay Yourch.
+Photos 1-2 were taken August 2004 by Jay Yourch.

 Zephyranthes mesochloa is native to South America and has white or pink flowers.
 Here you can see two different populations of Z. mesochloa photographed by Germán Roitman.

-Zephyranthes primulina Another really pretty Zephyranthes.
+Zephyranthes primulina is another really pretty Zephyranthes.
 The outside, before the flower opens, is a yellow fading into a pink-peach color.
 Photo taken August 2003 by Lee Poulsen & 2005-2006 by Alani Davis.

 Zephyranthes reginae is native to Mexico.
 It has moderate sized light yellow flowers.
 Like Z. citrina, it does not offset much, but a large colony of them can be built up quickly because of the abundant, possibly apomictic, seed production.
 Photos taken by Jay Yourch & Alani Davis.

 Zephyranthes traubii is a species named for Hamilton Traub who spent much of his career on the taxonomy of North American bulbs.
 It is native to southeastern Texas and northeastern Mexico.
-Photo contributed by the UC Botanical Garden.
+The photo below was contributed by the UC Botanical Garden of a form from Nuevo Leon.

 Zephyranthes treatiae was a separate species but is now also called Zephyranthes atamasca var. treatiae (S.Watson) Meerow.
 These are wild examples in Jefferson County, Florida.
 Photos by Alani Davis.